loudest/incognito/README.md

 - [JavaScript] - WebRTC, Sockets.IO, JSON communication key encryption over AES

 ## Microservice REST API explained
-sockets.io services listens to the following endpoints:
+sockets.io listens to the following service REST endpoints:
 1. /create - Join the conference room and assigns a room UUID
 2. /message - P2P message routing and broadcast to all clients connected to the specific room UUID
 3. /connection - signal connection setting for a specific UUID